Azure/azure-rest-api-specs/specification/cognitiveservices/data-plane/Language/readme.md

 ## Releases

 The current preview release is 2022-02-01-preview

-The current stable release of QuestionAnswering is 2021-10-01 and preview release of Luis Deepstack is 2021-07-15-preview
+The current stable release of QuestionAnswering is 2021-10-01 and preview release of Conversational Language Understanding (CLU) service is 2021-11-01-preview

 ```yaml
 tag: release_2022_02_01_preview